alinadonisa/cockroach-operator/README.md

 13. Please do not delete the folder where the installation was made, in our case ~/oshift.
 If you delete this you will have to decommission manually the infrastructure from GCP.

 14. If you want to delete the cluster run this cmd to decommission infrastructure on GCP:

 ```bash
  openshift-install destroy cluster --dir ~/oshift --log-level=debug
 ```
- To remove the cluster from redhat list you have to go to Clusters menu from Redhat, select the cluster, press Actions and choose Archive cluster option.
+ To remove the cluster from Redhat list you have to go to Clusters menu, select the cluster, press Actions and choose Archive cluster option.